facebookresearch/home-robot/docs/challenge.md

 # For minival submissions
 # With a public submission, anyone can see your score
 evalai push <image>:<tag> --phase neurips-ovmm-minival-2023-2100
-# You can also make a private submission - no one but the organizers can see how you did
+# You can also make a private submission - no one but you and the organizers can see the results
 evalai push <image>:<tag> --phase neurips-ovmm-minival-2023-2100 --private

 # For standard test submissions
 # With a public submission, anyone can see your score
 evalai push <image>:<tag> --phase neurips-ovmm-test-standard-2023-2100
-# Make a private submission - no one but the organizers can see
+# Make a private submission - no one but you and the organizers can see the result
 evalai push <image>:<tag> --phase neurips-ovmm-test-standard-2023-2100 --private

-# For challenge submissions - YOU ONLY HAVE 5 SUMBMISSIONS!
+# For challenge submissions - YOU ONLY HAVE 5 SUMBMISSIONS EVER!
 # BE VERY CAREFUL ATTEMPTING THIS!
-Again, you only get five (5) attempts.
+Again, you only get five (5) attempts for the whole challenge
 evalai push <image>:<tag> --phase neurips-ovmm-test-challenge-2023-2100
-# Make a private submission - no one but the organizers can see
+# Alternately, make a private submission
 evalai push <image>:<tag> --phase neurips-ovmm-test-challenge-2023-2100 --private
 ```